Combining Large Language Models and Symbolic Reasoning for Multi-Robot Temporal Planning through Explainable Knowledge Bases: Plan Generation

 \section{Plan Generation}

-In this section, we describe how the framework uses the information from the \kb to generate a task plan for multiple agents.
-Generation takes place in three steps: \begin{enumerate*} \item Generation of a total-order (TO) plan, \item extraction of a partial-order (PO) plan and of the resources, \item solution of a MILP problem to improve resource allocation and reducing the plan makespan by exploiting the possible parallel executions of actions. \end{enumerate*}
+In this section, we describe how \frameworkname exploits the durative actions, mappings, and fluents defined in the \kb to generate a task plan for multiple agents.
+Planning is executed in four steps: \begin{enumerate*} \item Generation of a total-order (TO) plan, \item Extraction of a partial-order (PO) plan, \item Generating and optimizing the STN exploiting parallelization, and \item Extraction of the final behavior tree. \end{enumerate*}